GreatLearningFrontendG2B7/G2-B5-ReactJS-Graded-Project/README.md

 To start project please do the following steps after cloning

-1. cd movies

-2. npm install
+1. npm install

-3. npm start
+2. npm start